 Local god, carved into a pole outside a gompa (Tibetan Buddhist monastery) at the village of Nagonde, Helambu, central Nepal, possibly a remnant of the animistic religion Bon, which dominated in Asia before Buddhism was introduced.
 Poles with Tibetan prayer flags are seen in the background.
 (Photo copyright © by Kaj Halberg)

-On this small scaffold in the Punan village of Long Ba, Sarawak, Borneo, Malaysia, lie sacred stones, where, in the old days, pig blood was offered before the men went head-hunting.
+On this small scaffold in the Punan village of Long Ba, Sarawak, Borneo, lie sacred stones, where, in the old days, pig blood was offered before the men went head-hunting.
 (Photo copyright © by Kaj Halberg)